joedefen/toh265/README.md

 If videos are removed or moved while `rmbloat` is running, they will only be detected just before starting a conversion (if ever).
 In that case, they are silently removed from the queue (in the Conversion screen), but there is a log of the event.
 Since the conversions may be long-running and unattended, there is no alert other than the log.

-# TODO:
-- Controls over the status line timeouts should be considered (those are currently fixed values)